 The decision was made easier for me after a profound personal experience of hypnotherapy.
 After just two sessions a problem I'd had for over a decade (which doctors and specialists could not help) disappeared!
 This was the catalyst for my learning hypnotherapy.

 I first trained with the Midlands Institute of Hypnotherapy then at Anglia Ruskin University in Chelmsford, gaining diplomas in Advanced Hypnotherapy, Hypnoanalysis, Past Life Regression and Integrative Psychotherapy.
-I have since continued my studies with the Human Givens Institute, where I am an associate member and am also qualified in Energy Psychology (Emotional Freedom Techniques).
+I have since continued my studies with the Human Givens Institute, and am also qualified in Energy Psychology (Emotional Freedom Techniques).

-Thus, now approaching the half-century mark I feel it is time to step into my truth and embrace life and all it has to offer.
+Thus, now having reached the half-century mark, I have stepped into my truth and embraced life and all it has to offer.
 We need the highs and the lows, the joys and the sorrows, the happiness and sadness.
 We need the so-called 'bad' stuff to really appreciate the 'good' stuff when it happens.

-I see my life now as an unfolding adventure and myself as the central character - the hero of my own journey.
+I see myself now as a silent hero of my own journey through life.
 We can all choose to stay in the known world but life comes-a-calling and we are asked to grow, develop, to move on and into the unknown world.
 Joseph Campbell's idea of the mono-myth (below) has strongly influenced and helped me.

 If we can view our issues and 'wounds' as opportunities for growth and spiritual unfoldment, we are enabled to experience our life more authentically; we can see the bigger picture and where our journey might lead us and the steps we can take - and also know that we have the inner strength to deal with the twists and turns along the way.